 Now, first thing’s first - this is NOT a pipe organ.
 Don't try to make it one.
 I couldn't begin to be so dense as to not have the utmost respect for true pipe organ builders; their work, their lifetimes worth of skills and knowledge, the marvelous attention to detail, and the unmatched degree of artistic and scientific merit inherent in the great organ builders past and present.
 I’ve often been told, in regards to Opus 1, “if you put a pipe facade up, no one would even know it’s digital.”
 While I appreciate the sentiment of that compliment - in regards to its tonal qualities - I have no interest in trying to fool anyone.
 It would be an illusion - a trick.
 To me, it would be dishonest.
 Hauptwerk VPOs, like all electronic organs, are without question, “emulators.”
 It’s analogous to a keyboard vs. a grand piano.
 It’s not a fair comparison from the start, no matter how good it may sound.
 Comparing even the nicest electronic keyboards, from the likes of Nord or Roland, to a Fazioli F308 or Bösendorfer Imperial is in no way a fair comparison.
 We are attempting to compare two different things.
 Make no mistake, however, as this not to say that one is right and one is wrong.
-No. They are simply two different things, suited for to different applications, with different capabilities.
-The tools and features afforded by Hauptwerk (and all other electronic instruments for that matter), can often be seen as "gimmicks" rather than useful solutions.
-Yet these features and tools have been arrived at after centuries of technological advancements.
+No. They are simply two different things, suited for two different applications, with different capabilities.
 Hauptwerk is merely an outgrowth of the advancements in organs and technology of the 21st Century.